RU09342/lab-6taking-control-over-your-embedded-life-mattmammarelli/Open Loop Systems/README.md

 Input a value from 32 to 75 over UART which indicated degree Celsius temperatures from 32 to 75.
 The fan will then change speed depending on the temperature.

+## PWM Code Explained
+The Pulse Width Modulation (PWM) is utilized to control the speed of the 12V DC fan by changing the rate at which the ground pin is connected.
+When the ground pin on the fan is connected while 12V is being supplied, the fan will turn on.
+The PWM is first initialized in the main so that P1.2 was set as the output with a 1kHZ frequency with a reset/set hardware mode selected.
+In the UART interrupt vector, the pwm for the fan will be set depending on the transfer functions found in the System Modeling section.
+The pwm is then multiplied by four since the frequency set was about 1KHZ = PWM MAX (256)*4.

+## ADC Code Explained
+The ADC12 analog to digital converter was utilized in order to read the temperature from the LM35 temperature sensor.
+The ADC12 had to first be initialized where the interrupt was enabled and pin 6.0 was set as the input pin.
+An infinite while loop was created in the main so that the ADC12 sampling would start and then the Interrupt Service Routine (ISR) would be entered when a voltage was detected on P6.0.
+Inside this ISR, first the recorded temperature in the register ADC12MEM0 was stored in the variable temp.
+Then this value needed to be converted into a usable number in degrees Celsius.
+In order to perform this conversion, first the stored temperature had to be multiplied by the ADC12 incremental per milli-voltage value.
+This value is found by doing 3.3V/2E12 = .00080566.
+The result of this multiplication is stored in the variable voltage which is then divided by 0.01 which essentially multiplies the voltage by a factor of 100 to get a value in degrees Celsius stored in the variable tempC.

+## UART Receiving Code Explained
+The UART for this system is initialized in the main at a 9600 baud rate.
+In the UART interrupt vector, when a temperature is received from the buffer, it is stored in the variable tempCel.
+Then tempCel is checked for a range of temperatures and the pwm for the DC fan is set according to the transfer functions found under the System Modeling section.

+## UART Transmitting Code Explained
+The UART will transmit the read temperature value in degrees Celsius once every second.
+This is done by utilizing TIMER B. This timer is initialized in the main with a 32kHZ ACLK source with an Up MODE and a period of 30000.
+After about 1 second, the Timer B ISR fires and the UART will transmit the value in tempC which contains the converted value from the ADC.

 ## MSP430F5529 Code:

 ```c